-Most of them are directly linked with the progress of the works (planning, schedules, staff turnover, etc) but there are many more regarding Health & Safety , Environment and of course financial statistics, Key Performance Indicators and other data that could “help” Project Managers and Engineers to move on to the right direction.
+In reality, most of the KPIs in construction management are directly linked with the progress of the works (planning, schedules, staff turnover, etc) but there are many more regarding Health & Safety , Environment and of course financial statistics, Key Performance Indicators and other data that could “help” Project Managers and Engineers to move on to the right direction.

 But what about Quality Performance Indicators and data for a Construction Project…?

-These are some useful indicators that can actually help on monitoring the system’s performance.
+These are some useful indicators that can actually help in monitoring the system’s performance.

 1. Time between identification of an NCR and actual raising on the system: